Bonds gets no respect. It’s not clear why. For many companies, institutions and investors, bonds are the vehicle of choice.

 It is all pretty straightforward for a fixed-rate investment held to maturity.
 But things can get complicated very quickly as there are all kind of variations on the theme, such as bonds that pay all their interest at maturity, or zero-coupon bonds that pay no interest but are sold at less than face value (at a discount).
 And there is a possibility that a bond holder will want to trade her bond before its maturity date.
 This requires a net present value calculation, taking into account the current yield to maturity, the coupon rate compared to the current interest rate (they fluctuate continually) and changes in risk factors.
 Bonds are traded broker-to-broker through a computer trading system.
 That means there is no trading floor and no bond exchange with a single physical location.

-In our next post regarding standard investment opportunities, we’ll cover commodities, futures, options and other derivitatives.
+In our next post regarding standard investment opportunities, we’ll cover commodities and other “real stuff”, and futures contracts.

 • Bonds are a form of “fixed-income” investment, like a loan, providing an income stream over time.